sudosoph/docs/content/integrations/reference/magento-metrics-extension.md

 The more often the cache can answer your customer requests, the higher the overall cache hit count.
 The higher the number of cache hits, the faster your website loads and the less work is required by your servers.
 This means you can earn more revenue by providing a better experience for your customers, and you can save money by not having to purchase additional servers with Magento.

 You can increase the overall cache hit count by caching more content.
-To setup caching, login to Section aperture account and add [configurations for Varnish](/docs/basic-configuration/#varnish).
+To setup caching, login to Section Console account and add [configurations for Varnish](/docs/basic-configuration/#varnish).

 ## HTML Cache Hit